County of Los Angeles

 2.06.
 Employee means any person holding a position in the Classified Service of the County.

 2.07.
-Executive Director means the Executive Director of the Civil Service Commission or his designee.
+Executive Director means the Executive Director of the Civil Service Commission or their designee.

 2.08.
-Official Bulletin Board is the board at the Kenneth Hahn Hall of Administration, 500 West Temple Street, Room 522, Los Angeles 90012, used for the posting of public announcements of the Commission.
+Official Bulletin Board is the board at the Kenneth Hahn Hall of Administration, 500 West Temple Street, Room 522, Los Angeles, CA 90012, used for the posting of public announcements of the Commission.

 2.09.
 Special Master means a Hearing Officer appointed by the Commission who has specialized knowledge or skill to preside over a consolidated appeal, requiring a presiding officer with such specialized knowledge or skill.